-- 1. Temporal requirements - Discrete, Short-term, and Long-term continuous data - o Data must be collected during the critical season. - "Critical season" is defined as the time of year when water temperatures are greater than 22 degrees Celsius. - Long-term continuous data - o Year round. - 2.
-Minimum data distribution and quantity requirements - Discrete data
+- 1. Temporal requirements - Discrete, Short-term, and Long-term continuous data - o Data must be collected during the critical season. - "Critical season" is defined as the time of year when water temperatures are greater than 22 degrees Celsius. - 2.
+Minimum data distribution and quantity requirements - Discrete data - o Ten (10) discrete samples are needed to make dissolved oxygen attainment decisions. - o Discrete data must be evenly distributed throughout the critical season. - o Discrete data must be distributed over at least two critical seasons.

-- Ten (10) discrete samples are needed to make dissolved oxygen attainment decisions. - o Discrete data must be evenly distributed throughout the critical season. - O Discrete data must be distributed over at least two seasons. - Short-term continuous data - Two (2) diel deployments of no less than seventy-two (72) hours each with at least hourly readings are required for attainment decisions. - Diel deployments must be taken at least two weeks (14 days) apart beginning post-retrieval. - The two diel deployments must be within the same year.
+- Short-term continuous data - o Two (2) diel deployments of no less than forty-eight (48) hours each - O Diel deployments must be taken at least two weeks (14 days) apart beginning post-retrieval. - The two diel deployments must be within the same year.
 You may have multiple years within the POR, but each year must have two deployments.
-Multiple years need not be consecutive. - Long-term continuous data - o Data must be evenly distributed throughout the primary season. - At least 90% of each day (as defined by 90% of readings) must be present for that day to be used. - At least 90% of each month (as defined by 90% of readings) must be present for that month to be used. - Readings must be at least hourly.
-Data sets with sub-hourly readings (every 15 minutes, for example) will be calculated into hourly averages.

-• None that are not already covered in Phase I requirements.
+Multiple years need not be consecutive. - o Data must be collected at least hourly. - Long-term continuous data - o Data must be evenly distributed throughout the critical season. - o Data must be collected at least hourly. - 3.
+Spatial requirements - None that are not already covered in Phase I requirements.

-- 1. Temporal requirements - Discrete Data - Year round. - Short-term continuous and long-term continuous data - o Collect short-term and long-term continuous data during the critical season. - Only data above 22 degrees Celsius will be utilized for assessments made using long-term continuous data. - 2.
-Minimum data distribution and quantity requirements - Discrete data - o A minimum of ten (10) quarterly samples over not less than three (3) years. - Short-term continuous data - Two (2) diel deployments of no less than seventy-two (72) hours each with at least hourly readings are required for attainment decisions. - Diel deployments must be taken at least two weeks (14 days) apart when water temperatures are greater than 22 degrees Celsius. - The two diel deployments must be within the same year.
+- 1. Temporal requirements

+- Discrete, Short-term, and Long-term continuous data

+- Year-round.

+- 2. Minimum data distribution and quantity requirements

+- Discrete data

+- o A minimum of ten (10) quarterly samples.

+- Short-term continuous data

+- o Two (2) diel deployments of no less than forty-eight (48) hours each with at least hourly readings are required for attainment decisions.

+- O Diel deployments must be taken at least two weeks (14 days) apart when water temperatures are greater than 22 degrees Celsius.

+- The two diel deployments must be within the same year.
 You may have multiple years within the POR, but each year must have two deployments.
+Years need not be consecutive.

+- o Data must be collected at least hourly.

-Years need not be consecutive. - Long-term continuous data - o Data must be evenly distributed throughout the critical season.
+- Long-term continuous data

+- o Data must be evenly distributed throughout the critical season.

+- o Data must be collected at least hourly.

+- 3. Spatial requirements

+- Taken within the epilimnion (if present).
+Sample depth shall be between 0.33 and 2.0 meters.